allen-marshall/blender-view-carve/docs/usage.rst

 -------

-When using the Viewport Stencil Carve operator, any unapplied modifiers on mesh objects (including the target mesh or stencil meshes) will essentially be ignored.
+When using the Viewport Stencil Carve operator, any unapplied modifiers on mesh objects (including the target mesh or stencil meshes) or grease pencil objects will essentially be ignored.
 The cut applies to the target mesh's base geometry, not to its geometry after modifiers.
-This can lead to surprising behavior if a target or stencil mesh object has unapplied modifiers.
+This can lead to surprising behavior if a target or stencil object has unapplied modifiers.
+Note, however, that unapplied modifiers on stencil objects other than meshes and grease pencil objects (e.g. curves, surfaces, text) are *not* ignored.

 When using strokes or curves as stencils, be aware that the cut may sometimes generate bad geometry, or fail to occur at all, if one of the following is true: